 - Monk fruit sweetener– A granulated natural sweetener which is low carb, keto-friendly and zero calorie!

 Any of the below mentioned sticky sweeteners can be used.
 Be wary that honey is not strictly vegan and that brown rice syrup is not overly sweet, but SUPER sticky!

 - Pure maple syrup

 Keto Chocolate Chips

 - Keto friendly and Sugar Free Chocolate Chips– Use either Stevia Sweetened Chips or 100% Bakers Chocolate, chopped finely.

-- Vegan Paleo Chocolate Chips- If you don’t follow a strict ketogenic diet, you can fold through some of these dairy-free chocolate chips.
+- Vegan Paleo Chocolate Chips- If you don’t follow a strict ketogenic diet, you can fold through some dairy-free chocolate chips.

-Coconut macaroons are soft and fudgy in texture, and must be stored in the fridge at all times.
+- To Store: Low carb macarons are soft and fudgy in texture and must be stored in the fridge at all times.
 Keep them in a covered container, and they will remain fresh for 2 weeks.